 CO Shield will detect the accumulation of carbon monoxide from other fuel burning sources such as engine powered tools, or propane heaters used in the area of operation.
 If another generator is used and the exhaust is pointed at a CO Shield equipped generator, the CO Shield may initiate a shutoff due to rising carbon monoxide levels.
 This is not a fault.
 Hazardous carbon monoxide has been detected.
 You must take action to move and direct the equipment to better dissipate carbon monoxide far away from people or buildings.

-Tampering with CO Shield® could result in a hazardous condition.
+Tampering with the CO Shield® system could result in a hazardous condition and will void your warranty.

 Removing the CO Shield module will not allow the generator to start.

 Generator Location